Photo Source: Kristýna Matlachová - Pixabay

 Pray for the Czech people to forsake New Age beliefs.

-Pray for the Holy Spirit to revive the Czech church, leading them to make disciples who make more disciples.
+Pray for the Holy Spirit to revive the Czech church, leading them to make disciples who make more disciples in Ukraine.

 Pray for Czech fellowships to be Christ centered rather than tradition centered.